 If now is spacious, they are likely to experience of having plenty of time, even when they have a lot to do and not much actual time available.

 If now is enormous, the future may seem irrelevant because it is so small and far away.
 This works well for meditating, but can cause significant problems in day-to-day life.

-I do timeline tune-ups with most clients.
+I do time representation tune-ups with most clients.
 One of the last steps is adjusting the size of now.

-With the client standing in their usual relationship with their timeline, I ask them, “How big is now, physically?”
+With the client standing in their usual relationship with their timeline or other time representation, I ask them, “How big is now, physically?”
 To help them get a clear sense of now’s size, I might have them show me where it is with gestures.
 Or I may put my hands about where they describe, ask “Here?”, then adjust my hand position according to their instructions.

 I then elicit how they feel about “now” right now.
 What’s their experience of their relationship with time?